 2. Carry out pre-employment checks: You should carry out an initial identity check on workers and verify their references and qualifications.
 You may also wish to include health checks as part of your recruitment process.
 See pre-employment checks.

-4. Check if you need to apply for a criminal records check: There are certain types of employment (eg some professional occupations or working closely with children or adults in vulnerable situations) for which an AccessNI criminal records check is required.
+4. Check if you need to apply for a criminal records check: Certain types of employment (eg security or working closely with children or adults in vulnerable situations) require an AccessNI criminal records check.
 See AccessNI criminal records checks.

 5. Get employment insurance: You will need employers’ liability insurance as soon as you become an employer.
 This insurance enables businesses to meet the costs of damages and legal fees for employees who are injured or fall ill at work through the fault of the employer.
 See employers’ liability insurance.

-6. Send details of the job in writing to your employee: Once you have chosen your new employee, you should send an offer letter.
+6. Send details of the job in writing to your employee: Once you have chosen your new employee, you should send them details of the job in writing.
 This should set out the main terms and conditions of the job.
-In addition, workers employed for a month or more are entitled to receive a written statement.
-See the written statement.
+You also need to give your employee a written statement of employment if you're employing them for more than one month.

 7. Tell HM Revenue & Customs (HMRC) you are an employer: If you employ someone, you will need to register as an employer with HMRC.
 See registering and getting started with PAYE.